thirtyll/Projects/README.md

 # Projects

-I am involved in these projects and serve as one of the programmers.
+These are several projects I'm involved in, where I work as one of the programmers.